Maas–Waal Canal: Water level

 Although the canal is located entirely in Gelderland, the management is in the hands of Rijkswaterstaat directorate Limburg.
-There is a lock in Weurt, and another one in Heumen, but the latter is almost always open.
-This is because the water of the Maas at Heumen is maintained at a constant level through a weir in Grave.
+There is a lock in Weurt and another in Heumen.
+The latter is almost always open, because the water of the Maas at Heumen is maintained at a constant level through a weir in Grave.

-In 2007 and 2008 several bridges were jacked up by 25 to 35 cm, so the water level in the channel could be increased.
-This allowed container ships with four layers of containers to use of the canal.
+In 2007 and 2008 several bridges were jacked up by 25 to 35 cm, so that the water level in the channel could be increased.
+This allowed container ships with four layers of containers to use the canal.
 Raising the water level in the canal will lead to higher groundwater levels in areas directly adjacent to the canal.
 Rijkswaterstaat will construct a drainage system to prevent possible negative consequences.

 Bridges

 From north to south, the Maas–Waal Canal is bridged by the following roads: